yostools/nest-fastify-example/README.md

-# uniTools Server
+# Example Server

-This is the server for uniTools.
+Example server for NestJS and fastify.

 ## Description

-The uniTools server is based on the [Nest](https://github.com/nestjs/nest) framework.
+The server is based on the [NestJS](https://github.com/nestjs/nest) framework and [fastify](https://www.fastify.io/).

 ## Installation